-Apple has announced the latest updates to iOS 15, to be released on September 20, 2021, which will block the tracking of email opens in the Apple Mail app.
+Apple announced the latest updates to iOS 15, which was released on September 20, 2021.
+This update blocks the tracking of email opens in the Apple Mail app.
 This affects the Emarsys email channel and email tracking; however, we are currently working on adjusting to the changes.

-The following is a summary of what is about to change:
+The following is a summary of the changes:

-- Open tracking prevention: Apple will prevent the accurate tracking of email opens by downloading remote content in the background by default - the update will prevent Emarsys from tracking email opens in the Apple Mail app.
-Also, it will mask the users' IP addresses, making the open location not detectable.
+- Open tracking prevention: Apple prevents the accurate tracking of email opens by downloading remote content in the background by default - the update prevents Emarsys from tracking email opens in the Apple Mail app.
+Also, it masks the users' IP addresses, making the open location not detectable.

-- IP protection: All remote content downloaded by Apple Mail on iPhone will be routed through multiple proxy servers, preventing the sender from detecting the IP address.
+- IP protection: All remote content downloaded by Apple Mail on iPhone are routed through multiple proxy servers, preventing the sender from detecting the IP address.

-- Hide my Email: Users will be able to create unique, random email addresses.
+- Hide my Email: Users are able to create unique, random email addresses.
 If they sign up for a store purchase, for example, they can use a random Apple-created email address to do so.

-- iCloud+ Private Relay: (paid service) will allow users to hide their IP address and Safari browsing activity.
+- iCloud+ Private Relay: (paid service) It allows users to hide their IP address and Safari browsing activity.